croweman/elency-config/clients/csharp/README.md

     };
 ```

-If you would like to make use of a typed configuration object you can create a class with the relevant properties and use a Generic client
+If you would like to make use of a typed configuration object you can create a class with the relevant properties and use a Generic client.
+Newtonsoft.Json is used to map the configuration to the object so relevant attributes can be used if needed.

 ```c#
 public class TypedConfiguration